-- The true owner of the stolen card that was used.
+- The true owner of the stolen card that I used.
 If they dispute the charges in time, they won’t end up paying for it.

 - The customer who paid for the product.
 Depending on how the original retailer handles the fraudulent transaction, the customer may have to return the product without a way to get their money back.

 - The original retailer.
-The retailer is the most obvious victim, and typically bares the greatest cost.
+The retailer typically bares the greatest cost.

 - A legitimate seller (whether they’re operating on eBay or some other platform).
 In some cases, legitimate eBay sellers get mixed up in triangulation without even knowing they’re participating in fraud.
-Fraud rings will reach out to sellers who have high customer satisfaction ratings, and ask them to sell from a “catalog of products” for a cut of the profit without ever holding the product or realizing where it truly came from.
+Fraud rings will reach out to sellers who have high customer satisfaction ratings.
+The fraudsters ask the sellers to sell from a “catalog of products” for a cut of the profit.
+These sellers join the scam without ever holding the product or realizing where it truly came from.